About the course

-You will be provided with a computer and desk space in a shared office.
+You will be provided with a computer and desk space in a shared office in this building.

 You will have access to the Department of Statistics’ computing facilities and support, the department’s library (in addition to the nearby Radcliffe Science Library and other university libraries, and the centrally-provided electronic resources) and other facilities appropriate to your research topic.
 The provision of other resources specific to your research project should be agreed with your supervisor as a part of the planning stages of the agreed project.